davidgomez11/EC463_Miniproject/README.md

 ## **Sprint Description**
 September 6 - September 10

--Laid down base plan with tasks on what to implement and when to complete it -Researched API's, frameworks to use for project -Decided on using Ionic, pairing it with Google Login, and a Firebase database
+1. Laid down base plan with tasks on what to implement and when to complete it
+2. Researched API's, frameworks to use for project
+3. Decided on using Ionic, pairing it with Google Login, and a Firebase database

 September 11 - 15

--Began to implement base app with just a home page with two other pages in a tab format -Next implemented Google Login, script to update the Firebase data, and the chart mechanics in order to display the temperature data
+1. Began to implement base app with just a home page with two other pages in a tab format
+2. Next implemented Google Login, script to update the Firebase data, and the chart mechanics in order to display the temperature data

 September 16 - 20

--Added implementation for displaying both temperature and sensor data, visually and literally (graph , and table) -Cleaned up some of the UI
+1. Added implementation for displaying both temperature and sensor data, visually and literally (graph , and table)
+2. Cleaned up some of the UI
--Worked on final documenatation
+3. Worked on final documenatation

 ## **Installation Steps**
 1. Make sure you have `Ionic` installed on your machine, installation steps for that are found here :